viper-010/Python_YT/33-Dictionary-Methods/33_Dictionary_methods_tutorial.md

 # Dictionary Methods
-Dictionary uses several built-in methods for manipulation.They are listed below
+Dictionary uses several built-in methods for manipulation.
+They are listed below

 ---
 ## update()